 One of our members, Simon Maphumulo lives in the Kwa-Ximba area near Cato Ridge and in mid-2012 expressed a desire to start a conservancy as there is very little environmental awareness in this area.
 Simon approached Kloof Conservancy for assistance to establish a conservancy.

-Kloof Conservancy responded to this appeal with enthusiasm as we see the project as part of our outreach commitment to and to spread our “green footprint” beyond the boundaries of Kloof.
+Kloof Conservancy responded to this appeal with enthusiasm as we see the project as part of our outreach commitment and to spread our “green footprint” beyond the boundaries of Kloof.
 It was also an opportunity to involve neighbouring conservancies and Drummond Conservancy volunteered to assist.

 The community dynamics and priorities in Kwa-Ximba are significantly different than in Kloof and require local solutions to be developed by local residents.